Coconut: Dispersal

-He also notes that several of the nuts began to germinate by the time they had been ten weeks at sea, precluding an unassisted journey of 100 days or more.
+He notes that several of the nuts began to germinate by the time they had been ten weeks at sea, precluding an unassisted journey of 100 days or more.

 Drift models based on wind and ocean currents have shown that coconuts could not have drifted across the Pacific unaided.
 If they were naturally distributed and had been in the Pacific for a thousand years or so, then we would expect the eastern shore of Australia, with its own islands sheltered by the Great Barrier Reef, to have been thick with coconut palms: the currents were directly into, and down along this coast.
 However, both James Cook and William Bligh (put adrift after the Bounty mutiny) found no sign of the nuts along this 2000 km stretch when he needed water for his crew.
 Nor were there coconuts on the east side of the African coast until Vasco da Gama, nor in the Caribbean when first visited by Christopher Columbus.
 They were commonly carried by Spanish ships as a source of fresh water.

 These provide substantial circumstantial evidence that deliberate Austronesian voyagers were involved in carrying coconuts across the Pacific Ocean and that they could not have dispersed worldwide without human agency.
 More recently, genomic analysis of cultivated coconut (C. nucifera L.) has shed light on the movement.
 However, admixture, the transfer of genetic material, evidently occurred between the two populations.

 Given that coconuts are ideally suited for inter-island group ocean dispersal, obviously some natural distribution did take place.
 However, the locations of the admixture events are limited to Madagascar and coastal east Africa, and exclude the Seychelles.
 This pattern coincides with the known trade routes of Austronesian sailors.
 Additionally, a genetically distinct subpopulation of coconut on the Pacific coast of Latin America has undergone a genetic bottleneck resulting from a founder effect; however, its ancestral population is the Pacific coconut from the Philippines.
 This, together with their use of the South American sweet potato, suggests that Austronesian peoples may have sailed as far east as the Americas.
 In the Hawaiian Islands, the coconut is regarded as a Polynesian introduction, first brought to the islands by early Polynesian voyagers (also Austronesians) from their homelands in the southern islands of Polynesia.

 Specimens have been collected from the sea as far north as Norway (but it is not known where they entered the water).
 They have been found in the Caribbean and the Atlantic coasts of Africa and South America for less than 500 years (the Caribbean native inhabitants do not have a dialect term for them, but use the Portuguese name), but evidence of their presence on the Pacific coast of South America antedates Columbus's arrival in the Americas.
-They are now almost ubiquitous between 26° N and 26° S except for the interiors of Africa and South America.
+They are now almost ubiquitous between 26°N and 26°S except for the interiors of Africa and South America.